Peppermint Fudge is so easy to make, and absolutely delicious. This Candy Cane Fudge is going to be the hit of every holiday dessert tray.

 - 1 cup Andes Peppermint Crunch Baking Chips

-- Set out your peppermint and measuring spoon, your red food coloring, and your measured peppermint chips, and a butter knife next to the pan.
+- Set out your peppermint and measuring spoon, your red food coloring, your measured peppermint chips, and a butter knife next to the pan.

-- Over medium low heat, combine the white chocolate chips and the sweetened condensed milk until smooth.
+- Over medium-low heat, combine the white chocolate chips and the sweetened condensed milk until smooth.
 Remove from the heat.

-- Working quickly, pour the peppermint extract into the fudge mix, pour half (roughly) of the fudge mix into the 8 by 8 inch pan.
+- Working quickly, pour the peppermint extract into the fudge mix, and pour half (roughly) of the fudge mixture into the 8 by 8 inch pan.
 Add a few drops of red food coloring dispersed throughout the surface of the fudge.
 Gently swirl the food coloring in with a butter knife.

 - Add the rest of the fudge to the pan.
-Give it one or two more swirls, but not too much, you don't want pink fudge.
+Give it one or two more swirls, but not too much, as you don't want pink fudge.